TecladistaProd/pixabay_img_finder/README.md

 ### About Project
 This project not use default template of react, used my own template: https://github.com/TecladistaProd/simple-react-template

-This project was served to study and improve my react development skills and know other API
+This project was served to study and improve my react development skills and know other API.

+To see this project work visit https://tecladistaprod.github.io/pixabay_img_finder/build/